Canon 7D II vs Nikon D5

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-Both the 7D Mark II and the D5 are recent models that are part of the current product line-up.
-The 7D Mark II replaced the earlier Canon 7D, while the D5 followed on from the Nikon D4S.
+The 7D Mark II is a recent model that features in the current product line-up of Canon.
+In contrast, the D5 has been discontinued (but it can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the D5 was succeeded by the Nikon D6.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.

 So what conclusions can be drawn?
 Is the Canon 7D II better than the Nikon D5 or vice versa?
 The listing below highlights the relative strengths of the two models.